 Here is a list of some of the basic steps in a typical family court file:

-The general description of the steps in a Family Court matter are not meant to be anything other than a quick overview.
+The general description of the steps in a Family Court matter is not meant to be anything other than a quick overview.
 There are other forms you may need, and many other Rules and Laws and Regulations which will affect how any particular case is dealt with.
 If you are going to Family Court, you should retain a lawyer to help you.

 FAMILY LAW TERMS